Graylog2/documentation/pages/streams/alerts.rst

 Alert callbacks types explained
 ===============================
 In this section we explain what the default alert callbacks included in Graylog do, and how to configure them.
-Alert callbacks are meant to be extensible through :doc:`plugins`, you can find more types in the `Graylog Marketplace <http://marketplace.graylog.org>`__ or even create your own.
+Alert callbacks are meant to be extensible through :ref:`plugins`, you can find more types in the `Graylog Marketplace <http://marketplace.graylog.org>`__ or even create your own.

 Email alert callback
 ^^^^^^^^^^^^^^^^^^^^